-Color Lexicon H-R
+Color Glossary H-R

 Apart from the saturation and the blackness stage (or lightness), the hue is one of three properties, people sense as fundamental when perceiving colors.
 The HSV color model is based on these three properties.
 In this color model, the H is the hue which can be adapted by the program pipette.
 By definition, the hue is the property by which color sensations (for example red, blue or green) can be differed.
 A color of the same hue can vary in its saturation (for example grey) as well as in its lightness (for example pink).